 Enhanced plan reviews will be completed within 15-20 business days of the first submittal and within 5-10 business days for resubmittals.
+Enhanced Plan Review fee is in addition to the Infrastructure Permit Plan Review, Initiation, and Inspection Fees.
 Some project exclusions apply.